khinsen/MMTK/Doc/mmtk.rst

 arbitrary other graphics objects, such as lines, arrows, or spheres.
 All graphics objects are finally combined into a scene object (also defined in the various graphics modules) in order to be displayed.
-See also the :ref:`Example-Visualization` examples.
+See also the :ref:`visualization <Example-Visualization>` examples.

 Fields
 ======